itom-project/itom/docs/userDoc/source/06_extended_gui/list_custom_widgets.rst

 Beside QtDesginer-Widgets for plots and figures (see  :ref:`PlotsAndFigures`) some further designer plugin widgets have been develop to enable access to useful or itom specific objects and functions in individual GUIs.

-* DataObjectTable
-* dObMetaDataTable
-* EvaluateGeometricsFigure
-* MotorController

 These widgets can be used like any other type of widget within an ui-dialog with two exceptions:

 1. The user interface in terms of an **ui**-file must be loaded and initilized within an itom-python context (e.g. script in itom).

 2. Some properties are not accessible in the QtDesigner (e.g. actuator-handles or dataObjects) and must be set or read in the script.
 (They are marked with **DESIGNABLE false** in the **Q_PROPERTY** macro in their header file).

 To add such a widget to your ui-file, you can drag&drop them in the QtDesigner like any other widget.

 The following sub-sections give an overview about some additional itom widgets:

 .. include-designerplugindoc:: dataObjectTable

+.. include-designerplugindoc:: slider2D